Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Datasets and model training

-The behavior data was collected from a cohort of mice consisted of 9 mice in total.
-Behavior recordings for each mice were repeated for at least 7 independent sessions with an average of $\sim 87$ trials per session.
+The expert demonstrations for this dynamic reversal-learning task was collected from a cohort of mice consisted of $9$ mice in total.
+Behavior recordings for each subject were repeated for at least $7$ independent sessions with an average of ca.~$87$ trials per session.